timdreier/ish-webserver-setup/README.md

 After that clone this repository with
 `git clone <repository url>`.

-Now switch to the created folder and run the setup script with `sh ./setup.sh`.
+Now switch to the created folder and make the .sh files executable with `chmod +x setup.sh` and `chmod +x start.sh`.
+Now run the setup script with
+`sh ./setup.sh`.

 During the script you will be asked for location access.
 This is needed to keep the iSH running when it is in background.